Mages-Alliance/library/craft/proposals/philosophy/on_the_containment_architecture.md

 ---

-## XVII.
+## XXI.
 Why Letting Go Is Harder Than Control

 ### The Human Impulse to Dominate